HamimAdal/Demonstration-Spatial-Characteristics-in-Unity-Engine/README.md

 Finally, uncontrollable factors can also influence temperature levels in indoor environments.
 Heavy lighting and prolonged cooking may fluctuate temperature levels although they are not directly related to temperature devices.
 The space needs to adjust itself against these changes caused by uncontrollable factors.

-Below is the demonstration of temperature implemented in Unity Game Engine to understand how temperature can be realized in smart space in terms of the Spatial Characteristic Model- https://youtu.be/Iss6uIpqupM
+Below is a demonstration of temperature (implemented in Unity Game Engine) to understand how requests regarding temperature can be realized in smart space in terms of the Spatial Characteristic Model- https://youtu.be/Iss6uIpqupM